Home » Soft & Flavorful Sourdough Hamburger Buns — Perfect for BBQs!

 For this recipe I find the following tools quite handy (Amazon affiliate links):

 Sourdough baked goods have a long rise time.
-To make your life a whole lot easier I have included this sample bakers timeline to give you a better idea on when to start and how to plan ahead.
+To make your life a whole lot easier I have included this sample bakers timeline to give you a better idea on when to start these sourdough burger buns, and how to plan ahead.

 9:30 PM (day one): Strengthen the dough and cover it for first rise.